OpenSpace/openspace.github.io/docs/tutorials/users/menustime.md

  - Clicking the arrow above or below any of the components of the date will advance or retract that part of the date.
     - For instance, to advance time one month, click the arrow above the month.
     - To retract time one day, click the arrow below the day of the month.
-    - Holding shift while clicking the arrow will change the time instantly rather then interpolate the change.
+    - Holding shift while clicking the arrow will change the time instantly rather than interpolate the change.
  - Typing values into the components of the date is another way to change the date.
     - Type the value you want and hit enter to change time instantly.
     - You must enter valid values for time and date, invalid values (such as 55 for day, or 75 for minutes) will result in unexpected behavior.